momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

 9. To get rid of **stl_blck_grp_table**, go back to your QGIS window and right-click on **stl_blck_group_table**.
 Right-click and select **Remove layer...**.
 The layer is removed from the legend as a result.

 10. Next, let's add the North arrow.
-Click on the **Adds a new North Arrow to the layout** button, left-click and draw a rectangle to the left of the St. Louis city block groups.
+Click on the **Adds a new North Arrow to the layout** button, left-click and draw a rectangle to the mid-right of the St. Louis city block groups.
 In the **Item Properties** panel under the **Search Directories** section, you can find a variety of choices for North arrows.
-Under **SVG Parameters**, you can change the fill and stroke color of your Norht Arrow.
+Under **SVG Parameters**, you can change the fill and stroke color of your North Arrow.

+11. Finally, we need to add reference information about the map such as the name, date, and data source.
+It should look something like this:

+Your Name
+01/01/2020
+Data Sources: NHGIS, MSDIS

+Click on the **Adds a new Label to the layout** button, left-click and draw a rectangle on the bottom-right portion of your map.
+Enter your reference information in **Main Properties** under **Label** in the the **Item Properties** panel.
+Feel free to change the size or type of the font by clicking on the **Font** button under **Appearance**.

+12. Feel free to adjust the map to make it more aesthetically pleasing.
+If you're happy with what you have then you're done!